Abathargh/moody-go/README.md

 ### Configuration and certificates setup

-The will allow you to set up the configuration files and the certificates for the broker and gateway.
+The following will allow you to set up the configuration files and the certificates for the broker and gateway.

-When running **conf_init.sh** you will be prompted with a request to generate a default json configuration file or custom configuration, which will be guided.
+When running **conf_init.sh** you will be prompted with a request to generate a default json configuration file or a custom one, which will be guided.
 The generated file can be found in **gateway/data/conf.json** and can be modified manually or by running the script again.
 You can also directly use the script to generate a default file.

 ```bash